AndrewLCA/cse15l-lab-reports/lab3.md

 Andrews-Laptop:technical andrewlu$ find . -delete
 Andrews-Laptop:technical andrewlu$ ls
 ```
 This command line option traverses through all found files/directories and deletes them.
-As seen in the first code block, all files were deleted from the `911 report` directory, while the second code block shows all files and directories deleted from `technical` directory.
+As seen in the first code block, all files were deleted from the `About_LSC` directory by the `-type f`, while the second code block shows all files and directories deleted from `technical` directory.

 Source - https://ss64.com/mac/find.html